 - Getting Acquainted.
 If you are a new user, read Chapters 1 and 3 to familiarize yourself with the system's features and to learn about system phones. - Installing the System.
 If you are installing the system for the first time, see Appendix C for installation instructions.
 If you are installing auxiliary devices, also see Chapter 4. - Customizing the System.
 If you need to change factory settings, see Chapter 2, "Customizing Your System" and Chapter 5 "Feature Reference" or the Customization Quick Reference at the back of this guide. - Using Auxiliary Equipment.
-If you are adding equipment to an existing system, see Appendix C, "Installation" and Chapter 4, "Using Auxiliary Equipment."

-Solving Problems.
-Chapter 6 provides information on solving problems if your system or telephones malfunction.
+If you are adding equipment to an existing system, see Appendix C, "Installation" and Chapter 4, "Using Auxiliary Equipment." - Solving Problems.
+If your system or telephones malfunction, see Chapter 6.